hexchat/hexchat-addons/python/Smart Filter/README.md

-Join/Part Filter
+Smart Filter
 ================
 * A plugin that filters join and part/quit messages, in order to reduce spam.

 Installation:
 =============
-* To install, move filter.py to your path_to_HexChat_config/plugins directory.
+* To install, move filter.py to your path_to_HexChat_config/addons directory.

 Requirements:
 =============